ckeditor/ckeditor5/packages/ckeditor5-paste-from-office/docs/features/paste-from-word.md

 It is advised to try and paste the image separately from the body of the text if this error occurs.

-If the image is represented in the Word content by the VML syntax (like this one: `<v:shape><v:imagedata src="...."/></v:shape>`) it will not be pasted either, as this notation is not supported by CKEditor 5.
+If the image is represented in the Word content by the VML syntax (like this one: `<v:shape><v:imagedata src="...."/></v:shape>`), it will not be pasted either as this notation is not supported by CKEditor 5.
 If you'd like to see this feature implemented, add a 👍&nbsp; reaction to [this GitHub issue](https://github.com/ckeditor/ckeditor5/issues/9245).